Sunset Dinner Cruise & Luau Show

 The Star of Honolulu

+The Star of Honolulu cruise ship at sea with Diamond Head crater in the background.
 The Star of Honolulu is Hawaii’s largest dinner cruise.
 The ship is four stories tall with walk-around decks, plus an observation deck that is 60-feet high and provides 360-degree views.
 The ship’s size and design makes it the most stable and smooth sailing tour vessel in the area.
-The cruise route starts in Honolulu and travels east along the coastline, past the beaches of Waikiki all the way to Diamond Head crater.
-Passengers get to enjoy both the views of Honolulu Harbor and the Oahu coastline at sunset and the bright lights of the city skyline as the ship returns to port.
+The cruise route starts in Honolulu and travels east along the coastline, past the beaches of Waikiki all the way to Diamond Head Crater.
+Passengers can enjoy both the views of Honolulu Harbor and the Oahu coastline at sunset and the bright lights of the city skyline as the ship returns to port.
 On Fridays, the ship stays out an extra hour to watch the weekly Waikiki fireworks display from the water, at no extra charge to passengers.

 The five-course meal consists of an appetizer course (cheese and tropical fruit plate), salad (locally grown salad greens with a house made dressing), a seafood course (a whole Maine lobster served in the shell), the main course (Tenderloin steak served with mashed potatoes and vegetables), and then dessert (cake served with Kona coffee).
 This is a full-service dining experience, you will be served at your table, so no waiting in a buffet line at this luau!